Kendall Jenner Is At Ben Simmons Side As He Celebrates His Birthday

 Kendall Jenner and Ben Simmons’ relationship seems to be heating up.
-The couple have been spotted together multiple times over the summer, and it seems that the Keeping Up with the Kardashians star was even by the NBA player’s side as he celebrated his birthday this week.
+The couple have been spotted together multiple times over the summer, and it seems that the Keeping Up With the Kardashians star was even by the NBA player’s side as he celebrated his birthday this week.

 According to a July 21 report by E!
 Online, Ben Simmons celebrated his 22nd birthday on Friday night with friends, and Kendall Jenner was right next to him as he blew out his candles.